Master of the Robes

 The Master of the Robes is an office in the British Royal Household.
 He is responsible for the King's robes at times such as a coronation, the annual Order of the Garter service and the State Opening of Parliament.
-Since the reign of King Edward VII, the office has only been filled for coronations (note, the office is not allocated during the reign of a queen regnant).
+Since the reign of Edward VII, the office has only been filled for coronations (note, the office is not allocated during the reign of a queen regnant).
 Below is a list of known office holders: